-Movements in share options during the year ended 31 May 2016 were as follows:
+Movements in share options during the year ended 31 May 2017 were as follows:

 No.

-At 31 May 2015 - 1p ordinary shares -
+At 31 May 2016 - 1p ordinary shares 14,000,000

-Options granted 14,000,000
+Options granted

 Options lapsed

 Options exercised

-At 31 May 2016 - 1p ordinary shares 14,000,000
+At 31 May 2017 - 1p ordinary shares 14,000,000

-During the year the Group established an equity-settled share based option program.
+During the previous year the Group established an equity-settled share based option program.
 The fair value of options granted is recognised as an expense, with a corresponding increase in equity.
 The fair value is measured at grant date using a Black-Scholes model and is spread over the vesting period.
 The amount recognised in equity is adjusted to reflect the actual number of share options which are expected to vest.
+The volatility of the options is calculated at 75%, with a risk free interest rate of 0.86%.